 OQ Chemicals has set itself the target of avoiding – or at least minimizing and reusing – waste wherever possible.

 Targets for reducing and avoiding waste

 OQ Chemicals aims to reduce waste globally by transferring 5 percent of waste (in metric tons – base year: 2017) into a higher “waste category”* by 2025.

 *Waste categories: 1.
 Avoidance 2.
 Reusage 3.
 Recycling/Energy Recovery 4.
 Disposal

-For further details, please see our 2019 Sustainability Report.
+For further details of our material analysis, please refer to our 2019 Sustainability Report.